-IAS/ IFRS Topic IFRSs NL GAAP IAS 39 Embedded derivates An embedded derivative shall be separated from the host contract and accounted for as a derivative if: • the economic characteristics and risks of the embedded derivative are not closely related to the economic characteristics and risks of the host contract; • a separate instrument with the same terms as the embedded derivative would meet the definition of a derivative; and • the hybrid (combined) instrument is not measured at fair value with changes in fair value recognised in profit or loss (i.e., a derivative that is embedded in a financial lasbility at fair value through profit or loss is not separated).
+IAS/IFRS Topic IFRSs NL GAAP IAS 39 Embedded derivates An embedded derivative shall be separated from the host contract and accounted for as a derivative if: the economic characteristics and risks of the embedded derivative are not closely related to the economic characteristics and risks of the host contract; a separate instrument with the same terms as the embedded derivative would meet the definition of a derivative; and the hybrid (combined) instrument is not measured at fair value with changes in fair value recognised in profit or loss (i.e., a derivative that is embedded in a financial asset or financial liability at fair value through profit or loss is not separated).
 If an entity adopts a policy to measure similar stand-alone derivatives at fair value, NL GAAP is like IFRS.
 Otherwise the embedded derivative shall not be separated from the host contract.

-71 pocket companson IAS/ IFRS Торіс IFRSs NL GAAP IAS 39 Types of hedge accounting IFRSs identifies three types of hedging relationships: • fair value hedge: a hedge of the exposure to changes in the fair value of a recognised asset or liability or an identified portion thereof that is attributable to a particular risk; • cash flow hedge: a hedge of the exposure to variability in cash flows; • hedge of a net investment in a foreign entity.
+IAS 39 Types of hedge accounting IAS 39 identifies three types of hedging relationships: - fair value hedge: a hedge of the exposure to changes in the fair value of a recognised asset or liability or an identified portion thereof that is attributable to a particular risk; - cash flow hedge: a hedge of the exposure to variability in cash flows; - hedge of a net investment in a foreign entity.
 The types of hedge accounting under IFRSs are applicable.
 However, NL GAAP also identifies cost price hedge accounting.
-In the event of cost price hedge accounting recognition occurs as follows: • as long as the hedged item is not yet recognised in the balance sheet, the hedge instrument is not revalued; • if the hedged item regards a foreign currency monetary item the derivative, if applicable, is also measured at the rate as at balance sheet date; • when the results of the hedged position are recognised in the profit or loss, the related result on the hedge instrument is also recognised directly in profit or loss.
-IAS 40 Fair value changes of investment property measured at fair value Shall be recognised in profit or loss.
-A revaluation reserve shall not be recognised.
-Shall be recognised in profit or loss.
-However, a revaluation reserve shall be recognised for the difference between cost and the fair value until the fair value is realised.
-IAS 41 Agriculture Specific requirements for the following when they relate to agricultural activity: • biological assets; and • agricultural produce at the point of harvest.
-No specific requirements for agricultural activity.
+In the event of cost price hedge accounting recognition occurs as follows: - as long as the hedged item is not yet recognised in the balance sheet, the hedge instrument is not revalued; - if the hedged item regards a foreign currency monetary item the derivative, if applicable, is also measured at the rate as at balance sheet date; - when the results of the hedged position are recognised in the profit or loss, the related result on the hedge instrument is also recognised directly in profit or loss.